 Note that ovens can run hot or less hot, and sheet pans can be more or less heat-conductive.
 All that is to say, try this recipe with your oven and your pan, and then adjust.
 You may need more or less time than specified.
 Also, you may find you want your vegetables more charred and less tender—in that case, crank the oven to 450 and roast for less time.

 Once you have this roasting technique down, you can spice up your vegetables however you like.
 I love to add Trader Joe’s Chili Lime Seasoning to mine.
 A little garlic or onion powder is also delicious—or really, any spice that complements your main course.
-Play around, and I think you’ll find this makes your regular dinner veggie rotation as well.
+I love sprinkling nutritional yeast on the broccoli as well for a little cheesiness and some extra protein.

 Want to Save This Recipe?